zecktos/promptbattle-app/README.md

 `npm run battle:dalle` starts the prompt battle with DALL-E as the image engine

 `npm run battle:sd` starts the prompt battle with Stable Diffusion as the image engine

+## Screens (aka Routes)

+### /admin

+This is the interface for the "Prompt Master", to trigger the submissions, winner confetti 🎉 and more!

+### /player1

+This is the interface for player 1

+### /player2

+This is the interface for player 2